Nifalu/ba-thesis/typst_thesis/content/implementation/can_simulator.typ

 #import "@local/dmi-basilea-thesis:0.1.1": todo-missing, definition, eg, ie, listing, codly

-=== The can_simulator Package <can_simulator>
+=== The CANBus <can_simulator>

-This package contains the functionality required to simulate and model CAN bus communication.
+The CANBus is part of the `can_simulator` package which provides the necessary functionalities to simulate and model CAN communication.

 Unlike real Controller Area Networks, messages remain on the bus indefinitely.
-Read more about the effects of this in @technical-limitations #todo-missing("adjust this reference")

-==== CANBus <canbus>

-The `CANBus` is the core of the _can_simulator_ package and represents the simulated CAN bus.
+This eliminates time based analysis and is discussed in @technical-limitations

 During the initialisation, the config file is parsed and a _Component_ instance is created for each component defined in the config file.
 Then it tries to extract the names of the message ids from a single binary and stores them together with other metadata inside the `Config` singleton.
 Unlike described in @methodology, here the graph is created and adjusted as soon as the information is available.